J. C. Mack: Napier

 January 2022 Mack re-joined his former club Napier City Rovers for the 2022 New Zealand National League season.
+The senior winger would go on to play 2 further seasons departing in 2024 with 14 matches 4 goals and 8 assists.

-National team
+International career

 On 9 September 2018, Mack made his debut for the U.S. Virgin Islands national team during their 8–0 loss to Canada in the CONCACAF Nations League.